-- Make sure you have wet towels and woolen blankets available to cover and protect your pets.
+- Have towels and woolen blankets available to cover and protect your pets.

 - Discuss with neighbours about protecting your pets if you are not at home during a bushfire.
 Keep in regular contact with your neighbours during the fire danger period to let them know your plans.

 - Keep your Bushfire Relocation Kit for pets within easy reach so you are ready to leave early.

 - Practise how you will move your pets if you leave.
 It takes longer than you think.